jstewmc/rtf/README.md

 The parameters of certain control words (for example, bold, `\b`) have only two states.
 When such a control word has no parameter (or has a non-zero parameter), it is assumed that the control word turns on the property.
 When such a control word has a parameter of `0`, it is assumed to turn off the property.

 ### Control symbols

 A control symbol consists of a backslash followed by a single, non-alphabetic character (aka, a symbol).
 A control symbol usually inserts a special character.
 For example, the control symbol `\~` represents a non-breaking space.

 Generally, control symbols take no delimiters.
 However, the apostrophe control symbol takes a two-digit hexadecimal parameter (e.g., `\'hh`).

 ### Text

 Text is any character that isn't a group-open, group-close, control word, or control symbol.

 Special characters like the backlash ("\"), open-bracket ("{"), and close-bracket ("}") are escaped with the backslash character ("\").

 ### Line endings

 The RTF specification instructs writers to insert line-feeds and/or carriage-returns every 255 characters or so, and it instructs readers to ignore them.
 Instead, line breaks should be controlled with the `\line` control word (among others), and paragraphs should be controlled with the `\par` control word.

 This library will ignore an *un-escaped* line-feed or carriage return.
 However, it will treat an *escaped* line-feed or carriage-return as an implicit `\par` control word.

+### Destinations

+A destination is a group of related text that could appear in a different position (aka, "destination") within the document.
+Destinations may also be text that is used but should not appear in a document.

+For the purposes of this library, destinations must be preceeded by the ignored control symbol, `\*`.

+Because this library doesn't support any destination control words (yet), all destinations are ignored when formatting the document as text or html.

+### Unsupported control words and symbols

+If a control word or symbol is not supported by this library, it's ignored when formatting the document as text or html.

 ## How it works

-To create a document, this library lexes an RTF string into language tokens, parses the language tokens into the parse tree, and renders the parse tree into the document tree.
+To create a document, this library lexes an RTF string into language tokens; parses the language tokens into the parse tree; and renders the parse tree into the document.

 ### Lexer